managination/afrr/readme-ew.md

 ### TESTING

 ```
-yarn test (note, this still has some fails, I didn't change anything in it, test-contracts is the main test to run)
 yarn test-contracts
 yarn coverage
 ```

+note: yarn test has some fails, I didn't change anything in it, test-contracts is the main test to run

 To only run a specific contract test (for example):